linzhangUCA/3421tpl-multi-sensor_navigation/README.md

    - Specify locations and orientations of key components.
    - **Denote the entities for the Approach section with appropriate symbols.**
 4. (20%) Approach
-   1. Describe the relationship between wheel's travel distance and encoder's pulses counts.
+   1. Describe how to calculate an encoder's pulses counts given wheel's travel distance (in meters).
-   2. Derive the equation to compute encoders' pulses counts given the robot's spinning angle around the center of its driving axle.
+   2. Describe how to compute encoders' pulses counts, repectively, given the robot's spinning angle (in radians) around the center of its driving axle.
-   3. Please state whether calculate encoder counts given wheel's travel distance is a kinematics, or statics or dynamics problem.
+   3. Please state whether above two problems are kinematics, or statics or dynamics problems.
    4. Describe/Illustrate your control strategy for the third navigation stage.
 Software flowcharts are welcome.

 #### Helpful Resources: